dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Get-ADDirectoryContext.md

 ```

 ### -DirectoryContextType
-The context type of the object to return.
+Specifies the context type of the object to return.
-Valid values are 'Domain', 'Forest', 'ApplicationPartition',
+Valid values are 'Domain', 'Forest',
-'ConfigurationSet' or 'DirectoryServer'.
+'ApplicationPartition', 'ConfigurationSet' or 'DirectoryServer'.

 ```yaml
 Type: System.String